djhouseknecht/java-certs/OCA/1-java-building-blocks/1-notes.md

 >_**KNOW**: memorize these scope rules_
 - Local variables: in scope from declaration to end of block
 - Instance variables: in scope from declaration until object garbage collected
-- Class variables: in scopde from delcaration until program ends (because these are static)
+- Class variables: in scope from delcaration until program ends (because these are static)

 ---
 ## Ordering Elements in a Class (p.
 34)